Kansas Snapshots by Gloria Freeland - November 1, 2019

 Sister Gaila, who lives in La Paz, Bolivia, said at noon every Nov.
 1, her husband Humberto makes a small "ofrenda" (altar), where he places candles, food his loved ones liked, and photos of his parents and our parents on a small table to remember them.

 "He prays for all who have passed," Gaila said.
 "And then he removes everything at noon on Nov.
 2. Then he goes to the cemetery to pray with his sister Hilda and they put flowers on their parents' graves ... and they sit there and reminisce."

 In the late 19th century and early 20th century, people in America often picnicked in the local cemetery.
 It was a quiet place and, once the tradition of burying loved ones on the family farm faded, it was comforting to be near them in the local burying grounds.

-That's not unlike one of my late husband's brothers, who said he sits near Jerome's headstone every now and then to talk and have a beer with him.
+That's not unlike one of my late husband Jerome's brothers.
+He said he sits near Jerome's headstone every now and then to talk and have a beer with him.

 So life is often what you make it.
 Rather than seeming creepy, to me, cemeteries are a comforting connection to the past.

 Top, l-r: Freeland's father next to his Great-Grandfather Sam's tombstone in Sterling, Illinois; daughters Katie, left, and Mariya with Freeland by the tombstone in the Moneymore, Northern Ireland cemetery for their Carndaisy Stewarts; Karl Marx tombstone in London's Highgate cemetery; Mariya with a gingerbread man she made next to her biological father's grave marker in the Viola, Kansas cemetery.
 Bottom, l-r: Rob Roy's memorial in Balquhidder, Scotland; Lorraine American Cemetery in St. Avold, France; siblings Gaila, Gloria and David by their parents' marker in the Burns, Kansas cemetery.